Version select#

 version— required, any string identifying the versionlabel— optional, displayed name (defaults toversionif omitted)

-Versions display in the order you list them (no automatic sorting).
-Users typically expect latest versions first, so arrange them accordingly.
+Versions appear in the order you list them—there’s no automatic sorting.
+Users typically expect latest versions first, so order them accordingly.

 html_theme_options = {